How you can help us?

 We rely on donations, grants and volunteers - help us keep things running by making a donation or becoming a member.

-Click the button above to make your choice via PayPal.
+Click the button above to donate via Local Giving.

 Online donations are welcome and very much appreciated.
-You may also donate by any other means that suits you, get in touch to ask.
+You may also donate by any other means that suit you, please contact us on 01795 539915 or by email to find out how.

-Both methods are completely safe and secure, backed up by industry standard secure methods.
-Your payment details are never held, used or stored on or in our site at any time, they are only processed by the secure payment providers that we use.
+Our online donations are taken through Local Giving, which is completely safe and secure, backed up by industry-standard security methods.
+Your payment details are never held, used or stored on or in our site at any time, they are only processed by the secure payment provider that we use.

 BECOME A MEMBER/VOLUNTEER